Grandma’s Homemade Thin Egg Noodles Recipe

 - When noodles have dried just enough (again, experience is the best teacher), cut strips as long as you want your noodles.
 I usually make mine 3-4 inches.

 - Feed strips through the fine noodle cutter.
 Noodles should NOT stick together as they come out of the cutter.
-If they do, allow dough to dry longer or dust with more flour.
+If they do, allow the dough to dry longer or dust them with more flour.

 - You may cook fresh-cut noodles immediately.
 Otherwise, allow cut noodles to dry for several hours.
 Occasionally toss cut noodles with fingers to encourage even drying.
 When brittle, place in zippered plastic bag and store in a cool, dry place for up to a week or freeze.